JBrooksCS/faceflex5000/README.md

 For the facial recognition features, I used [face-api.js] (https://github.com/justadudewhohacks/face-api.js), which is a facial recognition API written for the browser by JustADudeWhoHacks.
 It's incredibly well documented and is based upon the [Tensorflow machine learning API](https://github.com/tensorflow/tfjs-core).

+* User Authentication

+I used [Google Firebase](https://firebase.google.com/) for user email authentication.
+I plan on doubling back and building this out a bit in the future.

 * Styling

 For the modals I used [Reactstrap](https://github.com/reactstrap/reactstrap)